mariamihai/mongodb/README.md

 The associated blog post is [here](https://developer.mongodb.com/quickstart/java-mapping-pojos).

 The `main` method is under `MappingPOJOs` with `Grade` and `Score` mapping the associated documents.

+### Aggregation pipeline
+The associated blog post is [here](https://developer.mongodb.com/quickstart/java-aggregation-pipeline).

+`AgreggationPipelineForZips` retrieves the 3 most populated cities in Texas, USA.

+`AggregationPipelineForPosts` retrieves the 3 most popular tags and their associated titles.